k4itrun/discord-injection/README.md

 ## Overview

-**Discord Injection** is a proof-of-concept tool designed to demonstrate the interception of HTTP requests within the Discord application.
-This PoC highlights potential vulnerabilities by capturing various critical actions and interactions within Discord.
+**Discord Injection** is a tool designed to showcase the interception of HTTP requests within the Discord application.
+This tool highlights potential vulnerabilities by capturing critical actions and interactions that occur within Discord.

 ## Key Features